Huazhou, Guangdong: History

 During the Three Kingdoms period, the area was organized as Guanghua County (广化县 (廣化縣)).

 During the Song dynasty, the area became the seat of Hua Prefecture, Huazhou later became the seat of Hua County, which formed part of Gaozhou Commandery.

 After the Chinese Civil War, it was reorganized and placed under the administration of Maoming.

 In 1959, Hua County (化县) and Wuchuan County (吴川县) merged to become Huazhou County.

 In 1994, Huazhou was changed from a county to a county-level city.

 Climate

 Huazhou has a humid subtropical climate, with a long lasting summer and short winter, which is influenced by the East Asian monsoon.
 The weather is warm and sunny.
 The mean annual temperature ranges from 22.2 °C to 23.9 °C, and the average yearly temperature is 22.9 °C. It is wet in summer with high temperature, high humidity while mild and comparatively dry in winter.
 When the cold wave comes in winter, sometimes there severe cold days.
 Huazhou has an abundant precipitation and the average annual precipitation is 1890mm.
 But with an apparent monsoon climate, the rainfall displays an extremely uneven characteristic, mainly focus on summer and autumn.
-And typhoon, storm, flood are very frequent during summer and autumn, causing great damage to the local people's lives and property sometimes.
+Typhoons, storms, and floods are very frequent during summer and autumn, causing great damage to the local people's lives and property sometimes.